andrewscheinman/mvp/README.md

 <br><br>

 ## 5. To Run This Software
-I've provided an example 'Jupyter Notebook' file, 'CLICKME_1st.ipynb', which you can get up and running for free by:
+I've provided an example 'Jupyter Notebook' file, 'CLICKME_1st.ipynb', which you can get up and running for free in a browser window (nothing downloaded on your machine, fact you could run this on a tablet or smartphone) by:

 1. Clicking on the following link: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/andrewscheinman/test/HEAD)
 2. Then opening and running (via the double arrow icon on the top menu) the 'CLICKME_1st.ipynb' notebook file.